OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-1.6.md

 ![](/docs/images/3048130/3278001.png)

-Before attempting to migrate, make sure that you don't have any projects, environments, or machines with duplicated names (this is no longer allowed in Octopus 2.0, and the migration wizard will report an error if it finds duplicates).
+Before attempting to migrate, make sure thatÂ you don't have any projects, environments, or machines with duplicated names (this is no longer allowed in Octopus 2.0, and the migration wizard will report an error if it finds duplicates).

 Then go to the **Storage** tab in the **Configuration** area, and make sure that you have a recent backup: